daxeel/css-textbox/README.md

 css-textbox
 ===========
-This is a collection of stylish and creative nine textboxes for personal and commercial use for free.
+This is a collection of stylish and creative textboxes for personal and commercial use for free.
 This is working only on css.
 No javascript.

 Demo